BBB seal

 DVC Resorts Riviera and After Change Resale Rules

-With The Villas at Disneyland Hotel, from our understanding, it looks like the same rules apply as Riviera.
-We will also assume The Cabins at Disney’s Fort Wilderness Resort will operate the same way.
-Since Riviera, we can guess moving forward, any time a brand new Disney Vacation Club resort is built, resale DVC Members won’t be able to book there using their points.
-There are some exciting conditions to be aware of though.
-One exception is when a DVC expansion is built as one of the existing, original fourteen DVC resorts.
 For example, when another DVC section was added to the Grand Floridian, the building was still considered part of The Villas at Disney’s Grand Floridian Resort.
 When sales opened up for the expansion, contracts were sold for that same DVC property that opened in 2013.
-We’re pretty sure the tower being constructed at the Polynesian will also be part of Disney’s Polynesian Villas & Bungalows.
-So while both of these were built after Disney’s Riviera Resort, they are considered expansions of the original fourteen resorts and eligible for more flexibility in booking with resale.
+We also know the tower under construction at the Polynesian is part of Disney’s Polynesian Villas & Bungalows.
+So, yes, both of these were built after Disney’s Riviera Resort.
+However they are considered expansions of the original fourteen resorts and eligible for more flexibility in booking with resale.
 All of this is good to consider for those thinking about buying or adding on points via DVC resale

 DVC Resale Experts Makes Magic

 DVC Resale Experts is a licensed real estate broker with a team that specializes in resale DVC.
 If you would love to call your favorite resort home, maybe you should consider the Disney timeshare Disney Vacation Club.
 With so many excellent home resorts, you have options.
 It’s possible to save thousands buying a resale Disney Vacation Club contract instead of buying direct from Disney.
 Resale just refers to buying a Membership from someone who is selling theirs.
 Our licensed real estate agents are former Disney Vacation Club Guides with decades of experience selling DVC.
 You can expect pixie dusted service from first contact to closing on the contract.
-Take a look at current resale DVC listings for pricing and availability.
-If you don’t see your dream contract, you’re welcome to join the DVC Resale Experts Wish List.
-You’ll be contacted when the right contract for you magically appears on the market.

 Disney Blogger Nicole and Disney CEO Bob Iger